-During the course of the 2013-2014 SAC meetings, the current goals of the SIP and the progress of such goals were reviewed with the members of the SAC committee and the parents/staff/community members in attendance.
+During the course of the 2014-2015 SAC meetings, the current goals of the SIP and the progress of such goals were reviewed with the members of the SAC committee and the parents/staff/community members in attendance.
 As part of the review and monitoring process of such SAC meetings, performance data derived from benchmark assessments and ongoing progress monitoring was shared with community stakeholders.
-During the meetings that were held following the Florida Comprehensive Assessment 2.0 period, the goals and barriers of the 2013-2014 SIP were shared with present stakeholders.
+During the meetings that were held following this year's round of assessments, the goals and barriers of the 2014-2015 SIP were reviewed with present stakeholders.
 The goals and barriers were shared with the objective to maintain, revise or terminate.
-Recommendations discussed and revisions agreed upon were taken into advisement and consideration as part of the construction and implementation process of the 2014-2015 school goals.
+Recommendations discussed and revisions agreed upon were taken into advisement and consideration as part of the construction and implementation process of the 2015-2016 school goals.